liip/bootstrap-blocks-wordpress-plugin/readme.txt

 * [FEATURE] Visually show all column background colors in editor (not only preconfigured).
 * [DEVELOPMENT] Switch from @wordpress/scripts to @wordpress/env for local dev environment.
+* [DEVELOPMENT] Use official webpack config from @wordpress/scripts to compile scss files.

 = 2.2.0 =